michaeljbrazell/partitioner/README.md

 1) install metis first http://glaros.dtc.umn.edu/gkhome/metis/metis/download

-2) modify makeall.sh to use your libmetis.a static library
+2) modify Makefile to use your libmetis.a static library

-3) comment/uncomment to use appropiate compiler in makeall.sh
+3) mpirun -np 4 ./partitioner.mpi -p 16 ../hc_mixed_ph.1.l8.ugrid

+Limitations and things that are hard coded:

+1) Outputs files for NSU3D mcell format only.

+2) if you want a partition for each cell then output cell_partition(cell_id) which is filled in after partition_mesh is called

+3) little/big endian is not specified because the TMR grid maker checks your system

+4) max lines and boundary_tag is hard coded into line_module.F90